 // An error occured

-or capture it using the error
+}or capture it using the error property like this

 if let error = result.error {